 When it comes to Christmas, Halloween, Easter, and other holidays, there are always at least a few movies to watch with your kids to get in the spirit.
 Sometimes there’s so many you couldn’t even finish them all if you tried.
-But when it comes to
+But when it comes to April Fool’s movies for kids, there’s a shockingly low number of films (think, like, zero) based on the actual holiday.
+That said, there are plenty of April Fool’s-appropriate movies filled with

-So, what are parents to do if you’re looking for April Fool’s Day movies for kids?
-Well, instead of searching for movies that are literally about the holiday, think about what makes April Fool’s Day so much fun.
+That’s right — instead of searching for movies that are literally about the holiday, think about what makes April Fool’s Day so much fun.
 It’s all the

 jokes, laughter, and pranks, right?
 Well, the good news is there are plenty of hilarious movies that capture the essence of April Fool’s in a way that’s appropriate for family movie nights.